 When I’m picking the best GPS devices for tides and currents, several brands and models stand out for their reliability and easy use.
 Some devices come as standalone marine GPS units, others work as smartphone apps, and a few are built into multifunction displays for boats.
 Here are some top options I’ve found useful:

-- Garmin Marine GPS: Models like the Garmin GPSMAP series have builtin tide tables, charting, and live current info.
+- Garmin Marine GPS: Models like the Garmin GPSMAP series have built-in tide tables, charting, and live current info.
 I find them clear to use, and they update data automatically.

-- Simrad and Lowrance Chartplotters: These units provide realtime tide and current displays, including overlays on their maps.
+- Simrad and Lowrance Chartplotters: These units provide real-time tide and current displays, including overlays on their maps.
 They’re great for boaters who want everything in one place.

 - Navionics App: This app installs on smartphones and tablets and uses crowdsourced GPS data.
 I use it for checking tides, local currents, and safe navigation while traveling.